Kouřim: Administrative division

+Etymology

+There are two theories about the origin of the name.
+Either it was derived from the personal name Kouřim, similar to how the names of the nearby localities Vlašim and Radim arose.
+According to the second theory, the name was derived from the word kouřit ('to smoke') and originally referred to a mountain that "smoked" (from which water evaporated after rains).

 Geography

 Kouřim is located about 15 km west of Kolín and 31 km east of Prague.
-It lies in a flat agricultural landscape of the Central Elbe Table.
+It lies in a flat agricultural landscape in the Central Elbe Table.
+The Výrovka River flows through the town.

+The astronomical centre of Europe is located in the territory of Kouřim.
+It is marked by a monument.
+It is used for astronomical calculations, e.g. to determine the Central European time zone and the sunrise and sunset in the Czech Republic.

 History

 The first written mention of Kouřim is in a deed of Ottokar II of Bohemia from 1261.
 The royal town of Kouřim was probably founded by Wenceslaus I between 1223 and 1250.
-At the turn of the 15th and 16th centuries, the town experienced an unprecedented prosperity, and at the end of the 16th century there were over 2,000 inhabitants (which is more than today).
+At the turn of the 15th and 16th centuries, the town experienced an unprecedented prosperity, and at the end of the 16th century, there were over 2,000 inhabitants (which is more than today).

 A great disaster for the town was the Thirty Years' War, which ended Kouřim's status as one of the most important towns in the Czech Kingdom.
-The population declined by 75% and it lost the town privileges until 1740, when it was renewed by Emperor Charles VI.
+The population declined by 75% and it lost the town privileges until 1740, when they were renewed by Emperor Charles VI.

 In 1881, the railway to Pečky was built.
-At the end of the 19th century, Kouřim was with about 3,000 inhabitants at its peak.
+At the end of the 19th century, Kouřim had about 3,000 inhabitants at its peak.
 In the 20th century, especially at the end of the 1960s, the town stagnated and has become a periphery.
-It completely lost its cultural identity, originally determined by an extremely strong historical tradition.
-Thanks to this, however, the town has preserved its "genius loci", which has become an advantage for tourism and filmmaking.
+It completely lost its cultural identity, which was originally determined by an extremely strong historical tradition.
+Thanks to this, however, the town has preserved its genius loci, which has become an advantage for tourism and filmmaking.

 Demographics

+Transport

+Kouřim is the terminus and start of a short railway line of local importance heading from/to Pečky.